 Suboxone Opioid Withdrawal Treatment

 Suboxone is a combination of buprenorphine and naloxone used for opioid withdrawal treatment.
-The blocker does not produce many of the other effects of opioids, and naloxone is added to prevent misuse and people injecting the drug.
+The blocker does not produce many of the other effects of opioids, and naloxone works to prevent constipation.

 If injected, suboxone will cause immediate withdrawal.
 This makes the combination less likely to be abused.
 When taken orally, suboxone can be used to treat opioid withdrawal symptoms and shortens the detox period caused by more dangerous opioids.